Engineered For Safety: Your Car's Features You May Not Know AboutUpdated Dec. 25, 2020

 Strict federal safety standards govern vehicle door locks and latches, to minimize the likelihood that a door will fly open during a collision and eject a driver or passenger.
-During high speed collisions, inertia can cause an unlocked door to unlatch itself and open, as the rods within the locking mechanism will continue to move for a few milliseconds beyond the moment of impact.
-To prevent this, many modern vehicles feature door locks which automatically lock when the vehicle is in motion.
+During high-speed collisions, inertia can cause an unlocked door to unlatch itself and open, as the rods within the locking mechanism will continue to move for a few milliseconds beyond the moment of impact.
+To prevent this, many modern vehicles feature door locks that automatically lock when the vehicle is in motion.
 Certain manufacturers have expanded on this safety feature by programming the door locks to release following a collision, making it easier for emergency service operatives to assist injured people within the vehicle.

 Modern door handles are also designed to improve safety for vehicle occupants and pedestrians or cyclists outside the vehicle.
-By constructing recessed handles which do not protrude from the surface of the door, manufacturers have minimized the likelihood that people inside or outside the vehicle will become snagged on the door.
+By constructing recessed handles that do not protrude from the surface of the door, manufacturers have minimized the likelihood that people inside or outside the vehicle will become snagged on the door.

 Collapsible steering columns